Derealization & Depersonalization

 Normally, the terms commonly used to describe derealization are: spaciness, a sensory fog, spaced-out, being trapped in a glass bell jar, in a Disney-world or fancy dream state, withdrawn, or sometimes in a world with a thick glass as walls.

-Depersonalization on the other hand is a change in a person’s self-awareness such as feeling of detachment from his own experience, with the self, the body and mind.
-Oftentimes, the terms commonly used to describe depersonalization are: divorced from oneself, unreal, disembodied, apart from everything, robot-like, acting a part, and not doing ones own thinking.
+Depersonalization, on the other hand, is a change in a person’s self-awareness such as the feeling of detachment from his own experience, with the self, the body and mind.
+Oftentimes, the terms commonly used to describe depersonalization are: divorced from oneself, unreal, disembodied, apart from everything, robot-like, acting a part, and not doing one’s own thinking.

 Causes of Derealization and Depersonalization

 At present, derealization and depersonalization are said to have emerged because of some factors like: lack of sleep, sensory deprivation, stress, different psychiatric and organic disorders, meditative techniques, as well as acute ingestion of hallucinogens.